 Also, I have observed enterprises slipping from segmentation back into arbitrary due to vendor affinity.
 You may use cloud vendor X for a specific type of service, but their (pre-)sales folks will likely convince teams to use their other services as well.
 That’s their job, so you need to decide where you want to head.
 If you don’t, you end up in situations like (a real example) running 95% of your compute on ECS in Singapore but some on AppEngine in Tokyo, which makes little sense.

 Many might not consider the first two examples as true multi cloud.
-What they are looking for (and pitching) is being able to deploy your workloads freely across cloud providers, thus minimizing lock-in (or the perception thereof), usually by means of building abstraction layers or governance frameworks.
-We distinguish multiple flavors, with this one allowing an initial choice of cloud platform, with the assumption that you don’t change your mind afterwards.
+What they are looking for (and pitching) is being able to deploy workloads freely across cloud providers, thus minimizing lock-in (or the perception thereof), usually by means of adding abstraction layers.
+This ambition again breaks down into multiple flavors, the less complex and more common case allowing an initial choice of cloud platform, with the assumption that you don’t keep changing your mind.

-The free choice scenario is common for large organization’s shared IT providers: they are generally expected to support a wide range of business units and their IT preferences.
-Often, such a setup involves a central commercial relationship and a common framework that creates instances on the cloud provider of your choice but with corporate governance and constraints built-in.
+This choice scenario is common for large organizations’ shared IT providers because they are expected to support a wide range of business units and their respective IT preferences.
+Often, such a setup involves a central commercial relationship and a common framework to create instances on the cloud provider of your choice but with corporate governance and constraints tacked on.

-The advantage of this setup is that projects are free to use proprietary cloud services, such as managed databases, depending on their preferred trade-off between avoiding lock-in and minimizing operational overhead.
-Hence, there’s nothing wrong with aiming for this setup as an initial step for multi-cloud.
+The advantage of this setup is that projects are free to use proprietary cloud services, such as managed databases (depending on their preferred trade-off between avoiding lock-in and minimizing operational overhead).
+Hence, this setup makes a good initial step for multi-cloud.

 While the previous option gives you a choice among cloud service providers, you are still bound by the service level of a single provider.
 Many enterprises are looking to deploy critical applications across multiple clouds to assure higher levels of availability than they could achieve with a single provider, even with that provider’s multiple availability zones.